Financial Aid (FAFSA)

 To avoid issues later, complete your application early.

 - Need help completing the FAFSA, California Dream Act Application, or other forms?
-See your high school counselor or college financial aid administrator, or attend a free California Cash for College workshop.
+See your high school counselor or college financial aid administrator.

 - If you or your parents won’t file taxes before the March 2nd deadline, don’t wait to file your FAFSA or California Dream Act Application.
 You can still submit the application based on estimated financial information, then come back later after you have filed taxes and update your application.
 The Student Aid Commission cannot accept late FAFSAs or California Dream Act Applications for Cal Grant consideration.